IntuitionLabs

 Regulatory Considerations

-HIPAA can become relevant if protected health information (PHI) enters the session (for instance, discussing a patient case).
-To be safe, IT should prefer HIPAA-compliant communication tools (encrypted, Business Associate Agreements, etc.) and avoid any storage of PHI on rep devices.
-Even though remote detailing is B2B, HCPs may raise patient examples; always emphasize de-identified data.
+HIPAA and Privacy: HIPAA can become relevant if protected health information (PHI) enters the session (for instance, discussing a patient case).
+IT should prefer HIPAA-compliant communication tools (encrypted, Business Associate Agreements, etc.) and avoid any storage of PHI on rep devices.
+Major platforms like Veeva Vault CRM Engage ensure all digital communications adhere to GDPR, HIPAA, and other global standards through pre-approved content management.

 In short, the onus is on the pharma company to ensure remote calls meet all usual regulatory standards.
-Detailed record-keeping (call logs, content versions) and user permission controls are recommended.
-(FDA's Office of Prescription Drug Promotion enforces digital promotion just as any other advertising channel.)
+Given 2025's enforcement activity and ongoing regulatory shifts, detailed record-keeping (call logs, content versions) and user permission controls are more critical than ever.

 Measuring ROI and Success